grofit/knockout.merge/readme.md

 over for EVERY entry in the data model, so if you are doing some resource intensive stuff in there expect some slowdown.
 However in most cases *"Fast is fast enough"* so I wouldn't worry, and if there are no handlers then the normal merging predicates are used.

+You can omit the options, and they are for you to be able to write your own options for passing into rules, however there is one rule the native merge uses `mergeMissingAsObservables: true | false`, if it is true then if you were to have an empty json containing object, it would end up creating it with observable fields not primitive ones.

 Finally there is also a typescript descriptor file available in the source folder to give you compile time safety.